wamp-proto/wamp-proto/rfc/text/basic/bp_transports.md

 ### WebSocket Transport

-The default transport binding for WAMP is WebSocket.
+The default transport binding for WAMP is WebSocket ([@!6455]).

 In the Basic Profile, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).
 The Advanced Profile may define other modes, e.g. a **batched mode** where multiple WAMP messages are transmitted via single WebSocket message.

-The WAMP protocol MUST BE negotiated during the WebSocket opening handshake between Peers using the WebSocket subprotocol negotiation mechanism.
+The WAMP protocol MUST BE negotiated during the WebSocket opening handshake between Peers using the WebSocket subprotocol negotiation mechanism ([@!6455] section 4).

 WAMP uses the following WebSocket subprotocol identifiers for unbatched modes: